-Registrar: Tina Perdue (ce@marietta.edu)
+Registrar: Tina Hickman (ce@marietta.edu)

-The College believes that education should be a life-long venture and so for over half a century, Marietta College has provided a Continuing Education Program to area citizens that makes available a variety of programs at the certificate, associate degree, bachelor degree and master degree level.
-Information on the master degrees offered are described in the Graduate Programs Catalog.
+The College believes that education should be a life-long venture and so for over half a century, Marietta College has provided a Continuing Education Program to area citizens that makes available a variety of programs at the associate, bachelor, and masters degree level.
+Information on the masters degrees available are described in the Graduate Programs Catalog.